benknight/vietnamcoracle-next/README.md

 # vietnamcoracle.com

-This is the Next.js for vietnamcoracle.com
+This is the Next.js codebase for vietnamcoracle.com

 Welp, that's it.